 So many foods provide a unique insight into a life that has long passed us by, and that is very much the case for traditional Panzanella.
 When prepared in its original form, this simple salad is an honest, humble representation of the resourcefulness of farmers and peasants from the regions of Tuscany and Umbria, many generations ago.

-A dish loaded with crunchy, crumbly, and juicy goodness, Shopska salad is a culinary treasure in Bulgarian cuisine: so much so, the salad colors of red, green, and white symbolize the Bulgarian flag.
+A dish loaded with crunchy, crumbly, and juicy goodness, Shopska salad is a culinary treasure in Bulgarian cuisine: so much so that the salad colors of red, green, and white symbolize the Bulgarian flag.

 Also popular in North Macedonia, Serbia, and found in similar variations throughout Southeast Europe, authentic Bulgarian Shospka is simple to assemble.
 It consists of chopped tomatoes and peppers (the red), and chopped onions and cucumbers (the green), topped with a white farmer’s cheese, or sirene, lightly dressed with sunflower oil, and seasoned according to preference.

 Need a showstopper of a salad to serve up on a hot summer’s day that’s sweet, refreshing, and loaded with flavor?
-Give our fruit salad recipe a try and watch how many smiles it puts on faces.
+Try our fruit salad recipe and watch how many smiles it puts on faces.

 Looking for simple and creative ways to use spare cucumber you may have in the refrigerator?
 Polish mizeria puts the spotlight on this often overlooked and neglected ingredient in a salad that is as simple to make as it is breathtakingly refreshing.